Quick Answer

 Domicile is your permanent-home intent test: where you intend your real home to be.
 You can have only one domicile, and a prior domicile is not treated as changed until abandonment of the old one and establishment of the new one are shown.

 Statutory residency is a rules-based test.
 In some jurisdictions, it combines day-count rules with an abode or similar connection.
 Do not assume one global threshold.
-Use this placeholder in your plan: [Add current threshold after verification].
+Current statutory thresholds should be verified from official tax and legal source records before you use them in a plan.
 Keep the tests separate: U.S. federal substantial presence is its own framework and does not replace state or non-U.S. rules.

 Permanent place of abode asks whether you maintain a place suitable for year-round living.
 Co-living can make this harder because some guidance treats you as maintaining an abode even without owning or leasing it directly.